mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

   end
 end
 ```
-The SSE protocol is really trivial, it's all HTML, and messages are in plaintext.
+The SSE protocol is really trivial, it's all HTTP, and messages are in plaintext.
 They consist of an *event* line with an arbitrary name to distinguish the type of event, and a *data* line containing the contents of the message.
 Two consecutive newlines signify the end of the data.
 The format is:

 ```
 event: my_arbitrary_event